|

 A bridge over the Arno river.

 A crowd sits along the Arno, with the famous Ponte Vecchio bridge in the background.
-Butchers initially occupied the shops,
+Butchers initially occupied the shops, but the present tenants are jewellers, art dealers and souvenir sellers.

 The wine tasting event, outside the palace (not in photo).
 Lots of jolly tourists pretending to give a damn about Tuscan wine!